y1zhou/knowledge-base/content/series/linear-algebra/5-matrix-lin-space/index.md

 ---
 title: "Linear Space of Matrices"
 date: 2020-09-30T13:23:18-04:00
-summary: "" # appears in list of posts
+summary: "The column space, row space and rank of a matrix and their properties." # appears in list of posts
 categories: ["Linear Algebra"] # main category; shown in post metadata
-tags: [] # list of related tags
+tags: ["Linear Algebra"] # list of related tags

 slug: "linear-algebra-matrix-linear-space"
 toc: true # table of contents button in post

 # featured posts are shown on the homepage
 featured: false
-draft: true
+draft: false

 weight: 50 # smaller values are listed first